-What teaching for 15 years in London and abroad has taught me, and the key lessons I wish to share to support other supply teachers.
+Here's what teaching for 15 years in London and abroad has taught me, and the key lessons I wish to share to support you in your next supply teaching role.

 These ideas are distilled from over 15 years experience at the chalk face in London and abroad.
 I hope they enhance your own teaching experiences, perhaps to reinforce what you already know and do.
 In a London Primary school, you will experience children with a massive range of emotional and learning needs from many different backgrounds.
 Some of the behaviours you might encounter in the Key Stage 2 age range is more akin to rebellious teenagers.
 Conversely, some children are incredibly mature and responsible.
 For sure you will have some inspiring experiences and the potential to inspire some brilliant children.

 This is more of a general life habit.
 Focus on how you do want your day to unfold, not what you don't want to happen.
 Some areas to consider: your voice (tone/volume), non-verbal communication, body language (closed/open), expectations for learning (presentation, completion) and style of teaching along the firmness scale.

 Tip: Set your needs and expectations early in a clear, assertive way.

 Challenge the children to do their best learning and show the best version of themselves.
 Reward those children.
 This will probably need to be revisited after lunch as afternoons can be trickier when gumption and energy levels start to reduce.

 Tip: Question children with a simple 'What do you need to be doing now?' as opposed to just directing them.

 It can be a lonely (and highly enjoyable) spot at the front of a class but each school will have a different support network in place that you can tap into.
 Make sure to touch base with teachers in the same year group.